Real Love (Beatles song): Early origins

-Reuniting the Beatles
+Posthumous recording with the other Beatles

-Before the Anthology project, the closest the Beatles had come to reuniting on record (while all four members were still alive) was for Starr's Ringo album in 1973, when Lennon, Harrison and Starr collaborated on "I'm the Greatest".
-By the early 1990s, the idea of redoing some of Lennon's old songs was inspired by former Beatles road manager Neil Aspinall and Harrison, who first requested some demos from Ono.
+Before the Anthology project, the closest the four living ex-Beatles had come to reuniting on record was for Starr's Ringo album in 1973, when Lennon, Harrison and Starr collaborated on "I'm the Greatest".
+By the early 1990s, the idea of finishing some of Lennon's old songs was inspired by former Beatles road manager Neil Aspinall and Harrison, who first requested some demos from Ono.
 In January 1994, McCartney went to New York City for Lennon's induction into the Rock and Roll Hall of Fame.
 While there, he received at least four songs from Ono.
 According to Aspinall, it was "two cassettes" which "might have been five or six tracks".
 Ono said of the occasion: "It was all settled before then, I just used that occasion to hand over the tapes personally to Paul.
 I did not break up the Beatles, but I was there at the time, you know?
 Now I'm in a position where I could bring them back together and I would not want to hinder that."